slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You only have to be right once."  -- Naval Ravikant [1974]*
 > *"The reality is that opportunities have never been more equal than now. @elonmusk and @JeffBezos have the same iPhone you do.
 They don’t have some better version of an iPhone.
 They’re eating food that might be marginally better than yours, but it’s basically the same.
 You might even have a better diet than them.
 You probably have more time to go to the gym than them.
 They’re not immortal, and they’re not going to be—most likely, not at this time scale.
 So you have more youth than them.
 You have a lot of advantages over them.
 The wealth gaps are actually much smaller than people think.
 A lot of that is due to mass production, which comes from specialization, labor, and capitalism.
 But it’s very easy to overlook that and agitate—because that gets you higher in the status hierarchy with other monkeys.
 It makes you look like you’re fighting for noble causes and gives you status, which is really what people are craving these days.
 They’re craving status, not money or wealth.
 And status is a zero-sum game.
 So it’s kind of an evil game to play because there have to be losers for every winner.
 And the only way to win is by crushing somebody else down."  -- Naval Ravikant [1974]*

 > *"Assumptions create hypothetical people.
 Curiosity guides you to real people.
 Real people have real cash.
 Real cash is more sustainable tha hypothetical cash.
 It’s no surprise that hype is fabricated from the hypothetical. (...)
-To earn your First Paying Costumer, go help somebody."  -- morganhousel@x*
+To earn your First Paying Costumer, go help somebody."  -- x@morganhousel*
 > *"Don’t work for a company you would not invest money in, because when you are working you are investing the most valuable thing you have: your time."*
 > *"Money never starts an idea; it is the idea that starts the money."  -- William J. Cameron*
 > *"Rich people buy time.
 Poor people buy stuff.
 Ambitious people buy skills.
-Lazy people buy distraction."  -- alexhormozi@x*
+Lazy people buy distraction."  -- x@alexhormozi*
 > *"The essence of American capitalism is to allow the rapid emergence of new companies, the essence of European capitalism is to do everything so that old companies do not die."  -- Léon Blum (1932)*
-> *"We are living in an era of woke capitalism in which companies pretend to care about social justice to sell products to people who pretend to hate capitalism."  -- clayroutledge@x*
+> *"We are living in an era of woke capitalism in which companies pretend to care about social justice to sell products to people who pretend to hate capitalism."  -- x@clayroutledge*
-+ codie_sanchez@x -- Decrease the time between having an idea and getting it done.
++ x@codie_sanchez -- Decrease the time between having an idea and getting it done.
 Money loves speed.
 Poverty loves waiting.
-+ codie_sanchez@x -- If you want to make money in a downturn, ask two questions: What do people need to spend $ on no matter what.
++ x@codie_sanchez -- If you want to make money in a downturn, ask two questions: What do people need to spend $ on no matter what.
 What do rich people spend money on?
 These are the sectors you want to be in.
-+ marc_louvion@x -- Buy domain names / Buy domains, ship apps / Buy domains, ship apps, do marketing.
++ x@marc_louvion -- Buy domain names / Buy domains, ship apps / Buy domains, ship apps, do marketing.
-> *"For the most successful founders, entrepreneurship is a pursuit of creative express.ion disguised as a business pursuit."  -- rapahelz@x*
+> *"For the most successful founders, entrepreneurship is a pursuit of creative express.ion disguised as a business pursuit."  -- x@rapahelz*
-> *"Show me a person doing great things and I’ll show you a kid playing."  -- rapahelz@x*
+> *"Show me a person doing great things and I’ll show you a kid playing."  -- x@rapahelz*
-+ realestatetrent@x -- I buy annoying properties and make them not annoying.
++ x@realestatetrent -- I buy annoying properties and make them not annoying.
 My business, in a nutshell.
-+ schrodingrsbrat@x -- Entrepreneurship is gonna look a lot more like art than business because the only moat left will be taste, not technicality.
++ x@schrodingrsbrat -- Entrepreneurship is gonna look a lot more like art than business because the only moat left will be taste, not technicality.
 The role of art has always been to detect the signs of cultural change—artists find creative arbitrages, saying what people think before they realize it themselves.
 So the future of consumer products depends on how well you can detect, define, and create what people want before they know it.
 Traditional market research might be less useful because most people don’t know/can’t articulate what they want—it’s up to the artistically intuitive and psychologically inclined thinkers to find the local religion or patterns of belief and desire in a given market.
 “Everywhere I go I find a poet has been there before me.”
 (Freud)
-+ shl@x -- It’s easy to be right.
++ x@shl -- It’s easy to be right.
 It’s hard to build things and take financial risks that reward you for being right
-+ thejustinwelsh@x -- Business is like a marathon.
++ x@thejustinwelsh -- Business is like a marathon.
 The longer you stick around, the less crowded it gets.

 - a company is somehow a machine - alfred lin
 - Every founder I’ve met usually has something.
 From my experience it’s usually: adhd, autism, narcissism or sociopathy.